Johnny Nash: 1950s

+1960s

 Nash sang the theme song to the syndicated animated cartoon series The Mighty Hercules, which ran on various television stations from 1963 to 1966.

 In 1964, Nash and manager Danny Sims formed JoDa Records in New York.
 JoDa released The Cowsills' single "All I Really Want to Be Is Me".
 Although JoDa filed for bankruptcy after only two years, Nash and Sims moved on to marketing American singers to Jamaica, owing to the low cost of recording in that country.

 In 1965, Nash had a top five hit in the US Billboard R&B chart, the ballad "Let's Move and Groove Together".
 It was just outside the Top 40 in Canada at #44.
 That year, he and Sims moved to Jamaica.
 Their lawyer Newton Willoughby was the father of Jamaican radio host Neville Willoughby.
 After selling off his old entertainment assets in New York, Sims opened a new music publishing business in Jamaica, Cayman Music.
 Nash planned to try breaking the local rocksteady sound in the United States.
 Around 1966 or 1967, Neville Willoughby took Nash to a Rastafarian party where Bob Marley & The Wailing Wailers were performing.
 Members Bob Marley, Bunny Wailer, Peter Tosh, and Rita Marley introduced Nash to the local music scene.
 Nash signed all four to an exclusive publishing contract with Cayman Music for J$50 a week.

 In 1967, Nash, Arthur Jenkins, and Sims collaborated to create a new label, JAD Records (after their first names Johnny, Arthur, and Danny), and recorded their albums at Federal Records in Kingston.
 JAD released Nash's rocksteady single "Hold Me Tight" in 1968; it became a top-five hit in both the U.S. and UK, and number 1 in Canada.
-In 1971, Nash scored another UK hit with his cover of Marley's "Stir It Up".
+The record sold well in Argentina.
+According to the January 25 issue of Cash Box, both Nash's version and a version by Anthony Swete were selling strongly.
+It was charting alongside a version by Anthony Swete in the Argentina's Best Sellers chart.